arkadiuszsz/json/Readme.md

 ## Prerequisites
-To build and use the JSON parser you only need to drop the two Source files into your project and offer following environment:
+To build and use the JSON parser you only need to drop the two Source files into your project and offer the following build environment:
-    - GCC or clang compiler
+    1.)
+GCC or clang compiler
-    - standard library
+    2.)
+Standard C library

 # License
     (The MIT License)